A note on this page's content

 How cost-effective is it?

 A preliminary cost-effectiveness model for this intervention is available here.
 Our best guess is that Bridges to Prosperity's cost-effectiveness is within the range of income-generating programs we would consider recommending funding in the future.
-We will continue to consider Bridges to Prosperity as we prioritize income-generating charities to recommend funding.

 Note that our cost-effectiveness analyses are simplified models that do not take into account a number of factors.
 There are limitations to this kind of cost-effectiveness analysis, and we believe that cost-effectiveness estimates such as these should not be taken literally due to the significant uncertainty around them.
 We provide these estimates (a) for comparative purposes and (b) because working on them helps us ensure that we are thinking through as many of the relevant issues as possible.